osbornpeter21/hello-world/README.md

 Hi all!

-I am on a quest to become a computer programer part time while I persue a carrer as a professional cyclist.
+I am on a quest to become a day trader and computer programer so I can work from home and support my family.